Particular/docs.particular.net/architecture/aws/observability.md

 - AWS X-Ray is designed to work within the AWS ecosystem
 - AWS X-Ray’s `traceId` format differs from the [W3C format](https://www.w3.org/TR/trace-context/#trace-id), and requires mapping for compatibility reasons which should be considered when using [OpenTelemetry](link-to-otel-section-under-observability)

-The Particular Service Platform allows you to capture spans emitted by NServiceBus, providing insights into message processing, retries, and more.
+The Particular Service Platform allows observability tools to capture spans emitted by NServiceBus, providing insights into message processing, retries, and more.

 &lt;link to presentation> [https://particular.net/videos/message-processing-failed](https://particular.net/videos/message-processing-failed)